Medical expert of the article

 Complications and consequences

-Possible complications and consequences of this disorder of smell can be headaches, nausea, impaired appetite and, of course, a decrease in the quality of life due to the loss of pleasure from food and a variety of natural aromas.
+Possible complications and consequences of this olfactory disorder may include headaches, nausea, loss of appetite and, of course, a decrease in the quality of life due to the loss of pleasure from food and various natural aromas.

-Diagnosis includes a complete history and examination of the nasopharynx.
+Diagnosis includes a complete medical history and examination of the nasopharynx.

-For how the olfactory study is done, see:
+For information on how olfactory testing is performed, see:

 Instrumental diagnostics are used: rhinoscopy, examination of cranial nerves and visualization of brain structures – CT or MRI.